William Goldman: Return to Hollywood

 Goldman attributed his return to Hollywood to signing with talent agent Michael Ovitz at Creative Artists Agency.
 He went to work on Memoirs of an Invisible Man, although he left the project relatively early.

-Hollywood's interest in Goldman was reawakened; he wrote the scripts for film versions of Heat (1986) and The Princess Bride (1987).
-The latter was directed by Rob Reiner for Castle Rock, which hired Goldman to write the screenplay for Rob Reiner's 1990 adaptation of Stephen King's novel Misery, considered "one of [King's] least adaptable novels".
-The movie, for which Kathy Bates received an Academy Award, performed well with critics and at the box office.
+Hollywood's interest in Goldman was reawakened; he wrote the scripts for film adaptations of Heat (1986) and The Princess Bride (1987).
+The latter was directed by Rob Reiner for Castle Rock, which hired Goldman to write the screenplay for Reiner's adaptation of Stephen King's novel Misery, considered "one of [King's] least adaptable novels".
+The film, for which Kathy Bates received an Academy Award for Best Actress, performed well with critics and at the box office.

 Goldman continued to write nonfiction regularly.
 He published a collection of sports writing, Wait Till Next Year (1988) and an account of his time as a judge at both the Cannes Film Festival and the Miss America Pageant, Hype and Glory (1990).

 Goldman began to work steadily as a "script doctor", doing uncredited work on films including Twins (1988), A Few Good Men (1992), Indecent Proposal (1993), Last Action Hero (1993), Malice (1994), Dolores Claiborne (1995), and Extreme Measures.
 Most of these movies were by Castle Rock.

 He was credited on several other movies: Year of the Comet (1992), which was eventually filmed by Castle Rock, but was not a success; the biopic Chaplin (1992), directed by Richard Attenborough; Maverick (1994), a popular hit; The Chamber (1996), from a novel by John Grisham; The Ghost and the Darkness (1996), an original script based on a true story; Absolute Power (1997) for Clint Eastwood; and The General's Daughter (1999), from the novel by Nelson DeMille.